ottyanna/traynim/README.md

 ### `stack`

 Generating an image can take long, especially if you need to cancel out noise.
-You can reduce the time by using the [antialiasing](#examples) feature or you can just use the `stack` feature that takes advantage of the randomness of the number generator (by setting a different `initSeq` which is different from the seed), to generate the same image with different noise and the it merges them into the same image.
+You can reduce the time by using the [antialiasing](#antialiasing-in-case-of-flat-rendering) feature or you can just use the `stack` feature that takes advantage of the randomness of the number generator (by setting a different `initSeq` which is different from the seed).
+It generates the same image with different noise and the it merges them into the same image.
-The [script]() makes this automatic using [parallel](https://en.wikipedia.org/wiki/GNU_parallel).
-You can also use this feature to reduce noise AND to make blurry images like these????
+This [script](scripts/stackMain.sh) makes this automatic using [parallel](https://en.wikipedia.org/wiki/GNU_parallel).

+You can also use this feature to reduce noise AND to make blurry images.

+[Here](#example-for-the-blurry-effect) you can see examples of these two features.

 ### `pfm2format`